 The family member providing services shall meet requirements set forth by the qualified program approved service agency (PASA) through which the family member provides services.
 The family member must be at least 18 years of age, trained to perform appropriate tasks to meet the participant's needs, and demonstrate the ability to provide support to the participant as defined in the participant's Service Plan and Hiring Agreement.

 Participants and/or legal guardians, who choose to hire a family member must document their choice on the Service Plan.
 The Service Plan is developed under the coordination and direction of the community centered board Interdisciplinary Team (IDT) who provide oversight regarding the appropriateness of the family member providing services.
 The Service Plan identifies the needs of the person and reflects discussion on how to best meet those needs.
 The waiver services identified in the Service Plan are submitted for approval using a Prior Authorization Request (PAR.)
-When the PAR is approved those services are uploaded into the Medicaid Management Information System.
+When the PAR is approved those services are uploaded into the Medicaid Management Information System (MMIS).
 Only those approved services may be reimbursed.
+Family members other than spouses may be employed to provide services except a family member who is an individual's authorized representative may not be reimbursed for the provision of services.